 The Entertainment and Highlights

-Fergie took the stage and rocked the stage by performing her single “A Little Work” in the evening gown competition.
+Fergie took the stage and rocked it by performing her single “A Little Work” in the evening gown competition.
 Rachel Platten rendered her song “Broken Glass” which explains that as women, at some point we think that there’s a limit to how high we can go and that this ceiling is unbreakable.
 The performances were on point to women issues these days and really inspiring!
 Baghdad’s story was featured.
 They are back on the show after 45 years.
 Ms. Baghdad made some inspiring remarks how she represents all religions from her country.

 The Top 16